-I am an award-winning writer, a right-wing survivor, and a policy wonk.
+I am a right-wing survivor.
 Thanks to my radical parents, I became a first-hand, in-the-room witness to the fear, paranoia, and hate unleashed by the radical John Birch Society.
 Over years, this perspective helped me connect the dots from the radicals I knew in the 1960s, 70s, and 80s, to today’s right-wing extremists.

 In 1959, my parents found their lifelong crusade inside the Birch Society, one of the most radical, anti-government organizations in US history.
 My parents were the first two members in Chicago and my father served in national leadership of the society for over thirty years.
 Our home in Chicago was “Birch Central,” giving me the opportunity to see and hear the plans of the Society’s leaders first hand.